schmaustech/hypershift-blog/README.md

 infrastructure-operator-76d4b9c58f-ghvds   1/1     Running   0          32m
 ~~~

-With our two required operators installed we can move onto patching the provisioning configuration to watch all namespaces.
+With our required operator installed we can move onto patching the provisioning configuration to watch all namespaces.
 This ensures that the baremetal hosts we are adding in a different namespace will get picked up:

 ~~~bash
 $ oc patch provisioning provisioning-configuration --type merge -p '{"spec":{"watchAllNamespaces": true}}'